tbdsux/detajs-sm/README.md

 ### What's different?

-This library / package aims to focus more on json object types, so mostly `put` functions will need a json object and won't accept other types.
+This library / package aims to focus more on json object types, so most functions will implement the type defined when initiating a base.
-Support for custom generic types especially in `get` / `fetch` functions is also the goal.

 ## Install